loganmarchione/HamRadioNewbie.com/content/posts/2024/11p1/index.md

 {{< figure src="20241022_002.png" width="100%" loading="lazy" alt="the radio spectrum" attr="Image from U.S. Department of Transportation" attrlink="https://www.transportation.gov/pnt/what-radio-spectrum">}}

+## Attenuation and penetration

+[Attenuation](https://en.wikipedia.org/wiki/Attenuation) refers to the reduction in signal strength of a radio wave over a distance or through a medium.
+The strength of a wave degrades over distance, even in a vacuum (think of the faint signals of the [Voyager probes](https://en.wikipedia.org/wiki/Voyager_program)).
+On Earth, although radio waves travel through "thin air", they encounter various obstacles (like air molecules, trees, building, etc...) that can reduce their strength.

+Penetration describes the ability of a radio wave to pass through an object.
+Generally, lower frequency waves can penetrate better due to their longer wavelengths.
+This is why 2.4GHz WiFi goes further than 5GHz WiFi, and why millimeter wave 5G is easily blocked by almost anything.

+{{< youtube 4PLhxYIDwJs>}}

+## Modulation

+[Modulation](https://en.wikipedia.org/wiki/Modulation) is the process of changing a wave, usually to encode information (voice, data, etc...).
+Modulation allows signals to travel farther and with less interference, and it helps separate different signals transmitted over the same medium.
+It's essential for radio communication, as it helps convert audio or data into a form that can be transmitted over electromagnetic waves.

+In radio, we're mainly concerned about three types of modulation: amplitude, frequency, and phase modulation.

+Amplitude modulation (AM) encodes information by changing the amplitude (strength) of a wave, while frequency remains constant.
+Frequency modulation (FM) encodes information by changing the frequency (waves per unit of time) of a wave, while the amplitude stays constant.
+AM is simpler, more susceptible to interference, and travels further, while FM offers better sound quality and resistance to interference, but doesn't travel as far.

+{{< figure src="20241025_001.gif" width="500px" loading="lazy" alt="am and fm modulation" attr="Image from Wikipedia" attrlink="https://en.wikipedia.org/wiki/Modulation">}}

+Phase is basically where a wave is in time.
+While not really useful by itself, when you have two waves that are not in phase with each other (i.e., they're not overlapping), you can measure the difference between them (called phase difference or phase shift).
+In the diagram below, the purple and green waves are out of phase.

+{{< img src="20241025_002.png" alt="radio wave" >}}

+Phase modulation (PM) encodes information by moving waves "forward" or "backward" along the time axis to encode data.

+{{< figure src="20241025_003.gif" width="500px" loading="lazy" alt="phase modulation" attr="Image from Vassar College" attrlink="https://pages.vassar.edu/magnes/page/24/">}}

 ## Refraction

 In the not-to-scale diagram below, the red and green antennas can communicate with each other via line-of-sight.
 Remember that unless using a directional antenna, radio waves travel outward in all directions at the speed of light.
 Because of this, the red and green radios will be able to talk to each other, and in fact, their waves will continue into space forever.